Maldives heads to polls amid India-China rivalry, fears for democracy

 But analysts said neither outcome bodes well for the country’s democracy.

 “There’s little excitement to this election,” said Moosa Latheef, editor-in-chief at Dhauru, a Maldivian newspaper.
-“Many people do not feel as if they have options … They tell us that they’ve seen their hopes for a clean government dashed, and say they do not like any of the candidates.”
+“Many people do not feel as if they have options … They tell us that they’ve seen their hopes for a clean government dashed again, and say they do not like any of the candidates.”

 The apparent apathy is a far cry from five years ago when Maldivians – outraged by rights abuses and corruption under then-President Abdulla Yameen – turned out in large numbers to hand Solih the presidency in a landslide.

-Under Yameen, the Maldives – a Muslim nation of 550,000 people – declared a foreign policy shift east towards China, eschewing its traditional “India-first” policy.
-He went on to obtain more than $1bn in loans from Beijing to finance huge infrastructure projects, including housing for residents of land-scarce Male and a first-of-its-kind bridge connecting the congested capital to nearby suburb and airport islands.
+Under Yameen, the Maldives – a Muslim nation of 550,000 people – had declared a foreign policy shift east towards China, eschewing its traditional “India-first” policy.
+Yameen’s government went on to obtain more than $1bn in loans from Beijing to finance huge infrastructure projects, including housing for residents of land-scarce Male and a first-of-its-kind bridge connecting the congested capital to nearby suburb and airport islands.
 Despite the unprecedented economic growth, Maldivians turned on Yameen over a wide-ranging crackdown on dissent that included the jailing of nearly all opposition leaders, persecution of journalists and a huge corruption scandal, in which tens of millions of dollars were stolen from public coffers and used to bribe judges, legislators and members of watchdog institutions.
-His turning a blind eye to the growing presence of groups linked to al-Qaeda and ISIL (ISIS), even after the killing of a young journalist and a blogger, also added to the anger.
+The president’s turning of a blind eye to the growing presence of groups linked to al-Qaeda and ISIL (ISIS), even after the killing of a young journalist and a blogger, also added to the anger.

-Solih won office in 2018, with the backing of an opposition coalition, on promises of good governance, zero tolerance for corruption and justice for the killings of the journalist and the blogger.
-In office, Solih has introduced a minimum wage policy, a tax on income for the first time, free university education, and invested heavily in badly needed infrastructure in the Maldives’s remote and impoverished islands.
+Solih, with the backing of an oppoisition coalition, defeated Yameen in 2018 on promises of good governance, “zero tolerance for corruption” and justice for the killings of the journalist and the blogger.
+In office, he has brought an end to state persecution of opponents, introduced a minimum wage policy, free university education, and invested heavily in badly needed infrastructure in the Maldives’s remote and impoverished islands.
 He has also firmly returned the Maldives to India’s orbit, obtaining a grant of $250m when the COVID-19 pandemic forced the closure of borders and shut down the nation’s lucrative tourism industry.
-New Delhi has since poured hundreds of millions of dollars into the Maldivian economy, including a $400m project to build a second bridge in the Male region.

-By the end of 2021, Maldives had racked up equal amounts of debt to India and China, at 26 percent of GDP each, according to the Baani think tank.
+New Delhi has also poured hundreds of millions of dollars into the Maldivian economy, including a $400m project to build a second bridge in the Male region.
+According to the Baani think tank, by the end of 2021, Maldives had racked up equal amounts of debt to India and China, at 26 percent of GDP each.
 And by the end of 2022, the national debt stood at 113 percent of the country’s GDP.

-Solih has also repaired badly damaged ties with the West, including the United Kingdom, United States and Australia, all of which led global criticism of rights abuses under Yameen.
+In addition to drawing the Maldives closer to India, Solih has also repaired badly damaged ties with the West, including the United Kingdom, United States and Australia, all of which led global criticism of rights abuses under Yameen.
 And in a bid to check Chinese influence, London, Washington and Canberra have all stepped up engagement with Male, deploying envoys to the island nation for the first time.

-However, many analysts described Solih’s record on governance as poor.
+However, many analysts said Solih’s record on governance has been poor.

 “One of [Solih’s] key pledges was cracking down on corruption and addressing religious violence, but he has not done a good job on either of these fronts,” said Azim Zahir, a lecturer and research fellow in international relations and politics at the University of Western Australia in Perth

 He noted that years into Solih’s rule, only Yameen has been held to account over corruption, with the criminal court sentencing the former president in December to 11 years in jail on a money laundering conviction.
-Meanwhile, the prosecutor general has quashed bribery charges – stemming from the same corruption scandal – against a member of Solih’s cabinet in a decision slammed as politically motivated.
+Meanwhile, the prosecutor general has quashed bribery charges – stemming from the same corruption scandal – against a member of Solih’s cabinet, in a decision slammed as politically motivated.

 Critics have also accused the president of normalising corruption, including by using public resources to set in place a vast system of patronage.
 Transparency Maldives, an anticorruption group, said in a recent report that the government has used state-owned enterprises to hand out thousands of jobs in the country’s far-flung islands to ensure political loyalty.
 The same state-owned companies are also the biggest source of funding for media outlets in the Maldives, and according to several journalists who spoke to Al Jazeera on the condition of anonymity, they have made their funding contingent on positive coverage of Solih.
-The government has denied the claim.

 “None of this bodes well for democracy.
 It means that, even if Maldives has competitive elections, they wouldn’t necessarily be fair as the electoral field will be skewed in favour of the incumbent,” said Zahir.
 “And if [Solih’s Maldivian Democratic Party] is able to entrench the kind of patronage politics we are seeing, it could be in power for a long time.”